What is a Case Study?

 An idea or theory that hasn't been proven but has scientific merit and is worthy of a study to prove whether it is true or false.

 Case studies are used in most disciplines that use or require statistical or informational data.
 For example, a well-known case study in the field of psychology is the case of "Genie", a feral child.

 Obviously, researchers cannot lock up a child for a decade, and do research on the results.
-So, when a child was discovered locked up for 13 years, it was a perfect opportunity to do research and try to discover what the effects was of a child being isolated it's entire life.
+So, when a child was discovered locked up for 13 years, it was a perfect opportunity to do research and try to discover what the effects were of a child being isolated their entire life.